Work With A Certified Early Neutral Evaluator

 With these goals in mind, the choice of an Early Neutral Evaluator must be based on the evaluator’s experience and knowledge of the law.
-At Dwire Law Offices, P.A., in Lakeville, we offer ENE services from attorney and certified Early Neutral Evaluator Todd Dwire.
+At Dwire Law Offices, in Lakeville, Minnesota, we offer ENE services from an attorney and certified Early Neutral Evaluator Todd Dwire.

 Todd Dwire has been practicing divorce and family law in Minnesota for more than 22 years.
 He has handled all forms of divorce, from the most straightforward to the most complex, high-asset cases.
 He has long been a proponent of mediation and other forms of alternative dispute resolution, but he has also gone to trial on many contested divorce cases.